-The March 2023 data shows a 16.40% mean gap, which is more than our previous report of 10.10%, however still an improvement from our first report in March 2017 of 28.3%.
-This reflects the increase in the lower and lower middle quartiles of female staff.
+The March 2024 data shows a 10.47% mean gap, which is less than our previous report of 16.40%.
+This is a good improvement, especially from our first report in March 2017 of 28.3%.
+This reflects the increase in the upper middle and upper quartiles of female staff, as well as an increase in the lower quartile for male staff.